aragon/protocol/docs/3-cryptoeconomic-considerations/readme.md

 If jurors were only rewarded when drafted to work, by doing their job really well and maintaining a super honest court, they would be decreasing their future returns, as the incentive to create disputes in a highly effective court is low, as both parties to the dispute can predict what the outcome will be.
 If jurors leave the Court because the returns are decreasing as a result of a well functioning Court, the market cap of the token will decrease, making attacks cheaper.

-For this reason, Aragon Court charges subscription fees to its users for the right to use the Court should a dispute arise.
-These subscription fees are then distributed to all active jurors during that period proportional to their relative stake.
+For this reason, Aragon Court supports charging payment fees to its users for the right to use the Court should a dispute arise.
+These payment fees are then distributed to all active jurors during that period proportional to their relative stake.
 Even if no disputes are created in a period of time, jurors should expect a predictable income coming from passive users of the Court who are getting security from it even if they don't have the need create disputes.

 ## A glimpse into Aragon Court v2 potential improvements